-As your therapist, I believe in fostering a sense of hope.
+As your therapist, I believe in being your sense of hope.
 I know that you are not here because of something that happened today, yesterday or even a week ago.
 You are here because whatever you are going through hasn’t gotten better over time.
 Despite your efforts to feel better, you haven’t found a solution that fully works.
-Something is missing and you feel detached, disengaged, and isolated.
-You have the desire to move forward but are feeling stuck.
-I understand how this can cloud your sense of direction.
-Whatever your personal fog is, my job is to help you gain the clarity that you need.
+You have the desire to move forward but your options appear limiting.
+I understand how this can cloud your sense of direction and my job is to help you gain the clarity that you need.
 I’m here to believe in you, even on the days that you forget to believe in yourself.

-While I use several models of therapy, I primarily work from a collaborative and strength-based perspective.
+I primarily work from a collaborative and strength-based perspective.
 I am the expert of creating change, but you are the expert of your life.
-Together, we can collaborate our expertise and find what works best for your needs.
+Together, we collaborate our expertise and find what works best for your needs.
 I believe that change happens one step at a time.
 With hard work and dedication, we can achieve the life that you want to live.

 My Analogy to Therapy: